LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/DetaildAPI/mtlsForward.md

 indicator: both
 ---

+General overview:
-This method wraps and forwards any request according to specified parameters in the request headers with the required certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpoint).
+The Forwarding method wraps and forwards any request according to specified parameters in the request headers, after the Gatekeeper validates the header.
+This method is validating that the existing certificate is in Hasicorp's Vault.
+Once the required certificate exists and vaild, it is forwarding the request to the required endpoint (if not - it forwards the non-mtls request to the required endpoint).

 ### Request